DavidCottingham/MultiSearch/README.md

 >Usage: 'addcategory' followed by the name of the category.

->Example: addcategory shopping")
+>Example: addcategory shopping

 **addurl**

 >Aliases: add, a

 >Search URLS must be added to an existing category.
 The URL must include '%s' where the search term will be placed. '%s' can be in the URL only once or only the first will be  replaced.
 A URL without '%s' will still be opened but will be ineffective for searching the website for your terms.
-If running the script with command-line arguments, the URL is recommended to be enclosed in quotation marks ( " )
+If running the script with command-line arguments, the URL is recommended to be enclosed in quotation marks ( " ).

 >Usage: 'addurl' followed by the category name followed by the URL